AmirZimhony/University-Projects/README.md

 Java Generics, Concurrency, and Synchronization.

 -Assignment 3: Implementation of a concurrent Java based server that supports both Reactor and Thread Per Client (TPC) models with a C++ client side.
-Simulating a social network including options of sending direct messages, posting messages, etc.
+Simulating a social network, including options of sending direct messages, posting public messages, etc.

 -Assignment 4: Creating and managing a database with Python and SQL (specifically sqlite).
 We implemented a simulator for assigning classrooms to courses.
-A script was for creating the database (the database consisted of courses, students and classrooms), while another script was in charge of orchestrating the schedule of the courses.
+One script was for creating the database (the database consisted of courses, students and classrooms), while another script was in charge of orchestrating the schedule of the courses.